 After being harassed by the Egyptians, Moses fled to Midian where he was provided with housing, employment and other amenities (Quran28: 20-28).

-Many generations later, Prophet Muhammad instructed some members of his fledgling community to migrate to Abyssinia after they suffered ongoing oppression and torture.
-A few years later Prophet Muhammad himself was a refugee, when he, along with the majority of his followers, fled Makkah and sought refuge in Madinah.
+Many generations later, Prophet Muhammad instructed some members of his fledgling community to migrate to Abyssinia.
+They had suffered from ongoing oppression and torture.
+A few years later Prophet Muhammad himself was a refugee.
+He, along with the majority of his followers, fled Makkah and sought refuge in Madinah.

 This is the most important migration in the history of Islam and because of its significance it marks the beginning of the Islamic calendar.

-Upon reaching Madinah, the Prophet was deeply aware of the destitution and hardship experienced by the Makkan refugees, they had fled from intolerable conditions to find themselves in a strange place bereft of income, land and personal belongings.
+Upon reaching Madinah, the Prophet was deeply aware of the destitution and hardship the Makkan refugees experienced.
+They had fled from intolerable conditions to find themselves in a strange place bereft of income, land and personal belongings.